Inland Marine Insurance

 Installation floater insurance

-Installation floater insurance covers materials and other commercial property while they are being transported, stored, or installed at a job site or other temporary location.
+This type of inland marine coverage protects movable property and materials intended for permanent installation while they are being transported, stored, or installed at a job site or other temporary location.

 What is installation floater insurance?

-Installation floater insurance covers movable property, such as building materials, while it’s being installed or built by a contractor during a construction project.
-This coverage is usually kept active until the materials are installed and put to their intended use, or the work is approved by the client.
+Installation floater insurance covers movable property, such as building materials, while they are being installed or incorporated by a contractor during a construction project.
+This coverage is usually kept active until the property is put to its intended use or the work is approved by the client.

 Installation floater insurance differs slightly from equipment floater insurance, which covers portable tools and machinery.
 Both are types of inland marine coverage, which protects the insured items wherever they go.